 Estimating consumption-based costs

-This article shows you how to estimate plan costs for the Consumption and Flex Consumption hosting plans.
+This article shows you how to estimate plan costs for the Flex Consumption and Consumption hosting plans.

 Plan Description